 - 43. Almost all local plans require main modifications to be made to them. - 44.
-The main modifications were subject to consultation between October 25th and December 6th 2023.
+The main modifications were subject to consultation between 25 October and 6 December 2023.
 Consultation feedback was received from 67 respondents who made 257 individual representations.
 Many of the responses did not raise soundness issues and some comments only focussed to a limited extent on the main modifications, instead returning to issues already addressed through the examination, such as objecting to specific site allocations or requesting the inclusion of sites not allocated in the plan. - 45.
 The Inspectors took note of the partnership's view on the consultation comments, along with the other comments made, in concluding on the modifications that are needed to make the plan sound.
 In this light, the Inspectors have made some amendments to the detailed wording of the main modifications and added consequential modifications where these are necessary for consistency or clarity.
-Where the Inspectors' feel it is appropriate, their report references their response to specific soundness issues raised.
+Where the Inspectors feel it is appropriate, their report references their response to specific soundness issues raised. - 46.
+Additional modifications, mainly to supporting text rather than policies, have also been made.
+These are largely updates and clarifications which do not relate to the soundness of the plan.
+They do not form part of the inspectors' examination of the plan and were available for reference rather than being part of the main modifications' consultation.
+They include: - Factual updates to supporting text, especially in the spatial profile e.g. new census data. - References to changes in national policy e.g. the Levelling Up and Regeneration Act (LURA) and nutrient neutrality requirements.

-- 46. Additional modifications, mainly to supporting text rather than policies, have also been made.
-These are largely updates and clarifications and do not relate to the soundness of the plan.
-They do not form part of the inspectors' examination of the plan and were available for reference rather than being part of the main modifications consultation.
-They include: - Factual updates to supporting text, especially in the spatial profile e.g. new census data. - References to changes in national policy e.g. the Levelling Up and Regeneration Act (LURA) and nutrient neutrality requirements. - · Progress on infrastructure schemes. - National targets for reduction in greenhouse gas emissions. - Removal of footnotes and replacement with references in text where required. - 47.
-Further factual updates have been made to the additional modifications to reflect the final outcome of the plan's examination, the passage of time and to ensure consistency within the plan.
-The consistency changes were made subsequent to the publication of the Cabinet reports and will be discussed at its meeting on 6 March 2024. - 48.
-Taking account of the examination hearings and the consultation feedback, the modifications to the plan which they have concluded are necessary to make the GNLP sound have been included in the inspectors' report.
+- Progress on infrastructure schemes. - National targets for reduction in greenhouse gas emissions. - Removal of footnotes and replacement with references in text where required. - 47.
+Further factual updates have been made to the additional modifications to reflect the final outcome of the plan's examination and the passage of time. - 48.
+Taking account of the examination hearings and the consultation feedback, the modifications to the plan which they have concluded are necessary to make the GNLP sound have been included in the Inspectors' Report.